Checkio-Game-Missions/checkio-empire-number-guess/info/total.md

 -- Sir Arthur Conan Doyle "Sherlock Holmes"

 We've added a new prediction module in the Laboratory Super Computer.
 But before we can use it, it needs to be calibrated.
-We can uuse the "Guess the Number" game to ensure the calibrations are working correctly.
+We can use the "Guess the Number" game to ensure the calibrations are working correctly.

 You are given an unknown number ranging from 1 to 1000, inclusive.
 Your task is to **find the number by performing a series of guesses**